flisanp/ms3-baby-food-recipes/TESTING.md

 - Add Category
     - Submitting the form will not work without the field being filled out
     - "Cancel" button takes you back to manage categories page
     - Category is being added to database and displays on managae category page and as an option for users when they add a new recipe

-**Responsiveness**
+## Testing Responsiveness

 To make sure that the site is responsive:
  - I manually tested it on all available devices in DevTools
  - I've used the site [Responsinator](http://www.responsinator.com/?url=baby-food.herokuapp.com%2Fhome)

-## Testing User Stories

-1. As a user I easily want to find good and healthy recipes that I can make for my baby
-2. As a user I want to be able to search for a specific ingredient in the recipes
-3. As a user I want to be able to look for recipes sorted by category
-4. As a user I want to be able to create my own account
-5. As a user I want to upload my own recipes
-6. As a user I want to be able to edit my recipes
-7. As a user I want to be able to delete my recipes
-8. As a user I want to be able to log in to my account
-9. As a user I want to be able to log out of my account
-10. As a site admin I want to be able to add new categories to the site
-11. As a site admin I want to be able to edit categories
-12. As a site admin I want to be able to delete categories
+---